SEO checklist for React InstantSearch Hooks

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 <article itemscope itemtype="http://schema.org/Product"> <header> <h2 itemprop="name">Google Chromecast Ultra</h2> <p itemprop="category">TV & Home Theater</p> <meta itemprop="brand" content="Google" /> <meta itemprop="gtin12" content="GA3A00403A14" /> </header> <div> <img itemprop="image" src="https://cdn-demo.algolia.com/bestbuy-0118/4397400_sb.jpg" width="220" height="146" alt="Google Chromecast Ultra" /> <p itemprop="description">Enjoy all your favorite movies, shows, games and music plus the latest 4K content with Chromecast Ultra, a streaming device that…</p> </div> <footer> <p> <span itemprop="offers" itemscope itemtype="http://schema.org/Offer"> <span itemprop="priceCurrency" content="USD">$</span> <strong itemprop="price" content="69.00">69</strong> <link itemprop="url" href="https://www.amazon.com/Google-Chromecast-Ultra/dp/B0157OY5EA/" /> <meta itemprop="availability" content="https://schema.org/InStock" /> <meta itemprop="priceValidUntil" content="2021-11-05" /> </span> <span itemprop="aggregateRating" itemscope itemtype="http://schema.org/AggregateRating"> Rating: <span itemprop="ratingValue">4</span>/<span itemprop="bestRating">5</span> <meta itemprop="reviewCount" content="89" /> </span> </p> <meta itemprop="sku" content="0446310786" /> </footer> </article>

-Our markup is now much more complete: it has explicit reference to what our content represents (product name, category, price, rating, etc.).
-We have also added additional content for search engines using
+This markup is now much more complete: it explicitly references what the content represents (product name, category, price, rating).
+You have also added content for search engines using

-Search engines support a variety of structured data and we strongly encourage you to mark up your content with it.
-You can find more examples in this gallery and test your own markup using the Structured Data Testing Tool.
+Search engines support a variety of structured data, and you’re encouraged to mark up your content with it.
+You can find more examples in this gallery and test your markup using the Structured Data Testing Tool.

 Here are some examples of templates with structured data for InstantSearch widgets: